threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=how-much-ac-power-do-you-need-in-btu-to-compensate-for-the-heat-generated-by-the-servers-how-can-i-ensure-proper-relative-humidity-range-for-my-3node-farm">How much AC power do you need (in BTU) to compensate for the heat generated by the servers?
 How can I ensure proper relative humidity range for my 3node farm?</a></li>
 <li><a href="#faq?id=how-can-i-ensure-the-relative-humidity-in-my-server-room-stays-within-a-proper-range">How can I ensure the relative humidity in my server room stays within a proper range?</a></li>
 <li><a href="#faq?id=how-can-i-ensure-the-air-changes-per-hour-is-optimal-in-the-3node-servers-room">How can I ensure the air changes per hour is optimal in the 3node servers' room?</a></li>
-<li><a href="#faq?id=what-are-the-maximum-and-minimum-temperatures-or-humidity-levels-a-3node-server-can-handle">What are the maximum and minimum temperatures or humidity levels a 3node server can handle?</a></li>
+<li><a href="#faq?id=what-is-the-maximumminimum-temperature-and-relative-humidity-a-3node-server-can-handle">What is the maximum/minimum temperature and relative humidity a 3node server can handle?</a></li>
 <li><a href="#faq?id=can-titans-be-run-on-poe-power-over-ethernet">Can Titans be run on PoE?
 (Power Over Ethernet)</a></li>
 <li><a href="#faq?id=what-is-the-relationship-between-the-3nodes-resources-and-bandwidth">What is the relationship between the 3node's resources and bandwidth?</a></li>
 <li><a href="#faq?id=what-is-the-bandwidth-needed-when-it-comes-to-running-3nodes-on-the-grid">What is the bandwidth needed when it comes to running 3nodes on the Grid?</a></li>